 Founded in 1852, Tufts University, located in Medford, MA, is just a hop, skip, and a jump from downtown Boston.
 It is known for its commitment to education in the arts and sciences as well as for its large array of extracurricular offerings, such as study abroad programs.
 In fact, more than half of the student body here will participate in study abroad at one point or another!

 Tufts offers a Master of Science in economics that includes both research-based and course-based options.
 When you apply, you will automatically be accepted into the course-based track, but you can transfer into the research-based track upon application.
-You’ll take three required courses in statistics-econometrics, macroeconomics, and microeconomics.
+You’ll take three required courses in:

 No matter which track you choose, you’ll be able to choose classes that align with your personal and professional goals.
 You can take classes not only on campus at Tufts but also through Brandeis University, Boston University, Boston College, and more.
 You’ll be able to pursue a variety of research opportunities through your courses as well as through the Henken Family Endowed Graduate Research Fund.